Anatomy-Aware Text-Visual Fusion with Dual-Perspective Prompts for Fine-Grained Lumbar Spine Segmentation: Introduction

-This study introduces \textbf{ATM-Net}: an Anatomy-aware, Text-guided, Multi-modal fusion framework for fine-grained lumbar spine segmentation.
-ATM-Net adopts the Anatomy-aware Text Prompt Generator (\textbf{ATPG}) to adaptively generate anatomy-aware text prompts in different views.
-With the Holistic Anatomy-aware Semantic Fusion (\textbf{HASF}) module, ATM-Net employs the multi-level attention mechanism to integrate text and image features across various scales, leveraging ATPG-generated holistic text descriptions and a pre-trained LLM to build a comprehensive semantic context and capture key relationships among substructures.
-The Channel-wise Contrastive Anatomy-Aware Enhancement (\textbf{CCAE}) module further bolsters the integration and knowledge complementarity of these multi-modal features through class-wise, channel-level contrastive learning, leading to enhanced substructure discrimination.
-In summary, ATM-Net seamlessly integrates these modules to enhance image representation and anatomical identification, thereby significantly improving fine-grained lumbar spine segmentation performance.
+This study introduces \textbf{\textit{ATM-Net}}: an anatomy-aware, text-guided, multi-modal fusion framework for fine-grained lumbar spine segmentation.
+ATM-Net comprises three elaborately designed modules: The Anatomy-aware Text Prompt Generator (\textbf{ATPG}) module automatically and dynamically generates anatomy-aware text prompts in different views, incorporating information regarding anatomical structures and slice position, providing a solid foundation for the following modules.
+The Holistic Anatomy-aware Semantic Fusion (\textbf{HASF}) module employs the multi-head attention and the cross-attention mechanisms to seamlessly integrate text and image features, building a comprehensive global semantic context for further model learning.
+The Channel-wise Contrastive Anatomy-Aware Enhancement (\textbf{CCAE}) module, on the other hand, refines classification at the channel level by contrastive learning, enhancing the segmentation accuracy of specific anatomical structures.
+Notably, the text features rich in semantic and anatomical information are extracted by large language models (LLMs) from text prompts generated by ATPG.
+In summary, ATM-Net seamlessly integrates these modules to enhance image representation and anatomical identification, thereby significantly improving fine-grained lumbar spine segmentation.